FrankCastlepancakes/ChillWatcherDHBW/README.md

 ## Step Two

 Download and install the Angular CLI with the command "npm install -g @angular/cli".
 Install the Angular Material module, too (https://material.angular.io/guide/getting-started).
 Answer questions of the Material module with "yes" and select indigo as color.
+Furthermore install the countdown module with "npm install ng2-date-countdown --save".

 ## Step Three